SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_Fabrix_VIDFX.md

 ## How to use

-The element created with this driver has several data pages.
+The element created with this connector has several data pages.
 You can find more information on these below.

 ### General